MaxAFriedrich/ansible-roles/install-lazygit/README.md

 # install-lazygit

-This role installs lazygit by downloading the latest release from GitHub.
+Installs lazygit from the latest GitHub release.

+Usage

+- hosts: all
+  roles:
+    - install-lazygit